Techtonica/curriculum/projects/eventonica/eventonica-part4-apis.md

 3. In your jQuery code, add code so that when a user submits a keyword in the new form, you call the Ticketmaster API and search for events with that keyword, and use jQuery to display the results on the page.

-4. Add jQuery code so that when the user clicks the "Import first event from Ticketmaster" button, a new Event is created using the data from the first item in the array of events queried from Ticketmaster.
-Note: Ticketmaster might not return exactly the same fields as your Event class has.
-Explore the Ticketmaster API docs and responses to find the most appropriate data to use to create the new Event instance.
+4. Add jQuery code so that when the user clicks the "Import first event from Ticketmaster" button, a new Event is created (and added to the array of Events) using the data from the first item in the array of events queried from Ticketmaster.
+Note: Ticketmaster will not return exactly the same fields as your Event class has.
+Explore the Ticketmaster API docs and responses to find the most appropriate data from the API response to use to create the new Event instance.

 ### Challenges
 Try doing at least one of the extensions below: